simoncblyth/opticks/CSGOptiX/index.rst

     [not intended to be used bare, this script is invoked from other scripts]

 cxr_overview.sh
-    overview viewpoint by targeting the
+    overview viewpoint by targeting the entire geomery
     uses envvar MOI=-1 to set an overview viewpoint intended to see the entire geometry principal controls are EMM envvar for excluding/selecting solids